MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/installing-tcp-ip-printers.md

 By using this extended MIB, you can manage updates to printer information without needing to revise Tcpmon.ini.
 If the extended MIB is not implemented, the TCP port monitor will revert to using Tcpmon.ini.

-For more information about the extended MIB specification, see the [Printer Port Monitor MIB v1.0 (PDF download)](https://ftp.pwg.org/pub/pwg/candidates/cs-pmpportmib10-20051025-5107.1.pdf) Printer Working Group document.
+For more information about the extended MIB specification, see the Printer Port Monitor MIB v1.0 PDF document at the [Printer Working Group](https://pwg.org).